Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Number 1 is the character to say it because he’s obviously posed as some kind of religious figure.
 He dresses like the Pope, gives himself airs based on half-true fairy tales about the past (notice that we don’t know the full story until 7 takes 9 and 5 to the library), and forces the other doll-robots to hide in a church.

 1 also has a coin on his hat, which is a cheeky acknowledgement that most religious organizations only care about money.
-Charlatans like televangelist “healers” and the like take money from desperate people, who could – according to the Law of Attraction – heal themselves for free.
+Charlatans like televangelist “healers” and the like take money from desperate people, who could – according to witchcraft – take their lives in their own hands and heal themselves for free.

 What’s more, Number 1 is terrified of posing questions, challenging his reality, or exploring his options.
 He is content to accept things the way they are, without questioning anything he is told.
 He prefers to live in ignorance and fear, so long as it gives him some illusion of safety.